What is cash application?

 Modern cash application automation vendors can achieve match rates near 100%.
 Even the process of resolving disputes over partial payments can be improved by the machine learning enabled cash application software.

-To learn how accounts receivable automation from Billtrust can improve your cash application process, connect with [email protected].
+To learn how accounts receivable automation can improve your cash application process, connect with Billtrust.